yksym/primalspec/README.md

 primalspec
 ============

-A model language for state machine, or CSP without concurrency and non-determinic transition.
+A model checker for state machine, or CSP without concurrency and non-determinic transition, or a lesser [FDR](https://www.cs.ox.ac.uk/projects/fdr/).

+* MIT License
+* command line tool
+* syntax extension(record, global state)

 How to use
 ----------